 Culinary history is in dispute as to the origin of the term “hot dog” to describe frankfurters, a cooked sausage named for the city of Frankfurt, Germany.
-Some historians mistakenly credit a newspaper cartoonist for coining the term “hot dog” when, according to a popular urban myth, he used it in the caption of a 1906 cartoon depicting barking dachshund sausages nestled warmly in rolls.
+Some historians mistakenly credit a newspaper cartoonist for coining the term “hot dog.”
+According to a popular urban myth, that cartoonist used the term in the caption of a 1906 cartoon depicting barking dachshund sausages nestled warmly in rolls.
 Not sure how to spell “dachshund” he simply wrote “hot dog!”
+(By the way, The Dude, our debonair dachshund, hates the term.)

-My good friend Becky Mercuri blows the lid off that theory in her fabulous tome, The Great American Hot Dog Book.
-She cites several sources which prove without a doubt that the cartoonist did not coin the phrase “hot dog.”
-So, just where did the term originate.
+My dear friend Becky Mercuri blows the lid off that theory in her fabulous tome, The Great American Hot Dog Book.
+She cites several sources which prove without a doubt that a cartoonist did not coin the phrase “hot dog.”
+So, just where did the term originate?
 According to Becky, extraordinary word etymologist Barry Popik “doggedly pored over issues of the Yale Record, and triumphantly found the elusive evidence in the October 19, 1895 issue…describing students who “contentedly munched hot dogs.”
 Popik’s research is always unimpeachable.
+So is Becky’s knowledge about all things hot dog and sandwich.

-There’s no dispute that hot dogs are as American as apple pie, baseball and well…hot dogs.
-In the Duke City, there may be no better example of the definitive hot dog than at the Dog House Drive In on historic Route 66.
-The Dog House’s vintage neon sign, circa the 1950s, celebrates the cultural heritage of Route 66 with an animated neon sign that, when lit up, shows a dachshund wagging its tail merrily as it consumes several sausages strung together.
+There’s no dispute that hot dogs are as American as apple pie, the Dallas Cowboys and well…hot dogs.
+In the Duke City, there may be no better example of the quintessential hot dog than at the Dog House Drive-In on historic Route 66.
+The Dog House’s vintage neon sign, circa the 1950s, celebrates the cultural heritage of Route 66 with an animated neon sign that, when lit up, depicts a dachshund wagging its tail merrily as it consumes several sausages strung together.

-The Dog House is an absolute institution!
-Its first location was several blocks east of the current location which was built in the 1960s.
-The actual restaurant itself is the size of a shoebox, a bona fide hole in the wall with no ambiance of which to speak.
-With extremely limited seating (about five tables and an old-fashioned counter with stool seating), most diners park their cars (there are no shaded canopies under which to park) and wait for the sole (sometimes harried but seldom hurried) waitress to come take their orders.
-Mid-summer dining under the blazing New Mexico sun can be a smoldering experience.
+The Dog House is an absolute institution, a local legend and and example of living memorabilia reflecting a bygone era!
+Its current location was built in the 1960s and remains one of the most enduring and popular neon-spangled representations of the halcyon days of Route 66.
+The actual restaurant itself is the size of a shoe box, a bona fide hole in the wall with more charm than ambiance.
+With extremely limited seating (about five four-top tables and an old-fashioned counter with stool seating), many diners park their cars and wait for the sole (sometimes harried but seldom hurried) waitress to come take their orders.
+Because there are no shaded canopies under which to park, mid-summer dining under the blazing New Mexico sun can be a smoldering experience.

-Still, there is always a phalanx of parked vehicles with hungry patrons willing to endure the sun’s scorching rays to partake of some of the very best hot dogs in New Mexico, maybe the southwest.
-The most popular dog is the foot-long chili cheese hot dog (with or without onions).
+Still, the parking lot is crowded with a phalanx of parked vehicles (including on the day of my April, 2019 visit, the 1962 Ford Galaxie 500 pictured above) toting hungry patrons willing to endure the sun’s scorching rays to partake of some of the very best hot dogs in New Mexico, maybe the southwest.
+The most popular dog is the foot-long chili cheese hot dog (with or without onions and cheese).
 This isn’t the Tex-Mex aberrational “chili” (a pathetic brown sauce with ground beef) we’re talking about.
-It’s a fiery red hybrid New Mexico style chile (albeit with ground beef) ameliorated with a pinch of cumin (its only flaw).
+It’s a fiery red hybrid New Mexico style chile with ground beef ameliorated with a pinch of cumin (its only flaw).
+In March, 2019, 10Best named this hot dog among the 10 most interesting chile dishes in Albuquerque.

 Ironically not only does the Dog House make a great hot dog, its burgers are better than those served at many burger joints.
-A double meat and cheese burger is flavorful and chock full of great condiments, including a great sweet relish whose taste jumps out at you.
-Better still, order a chile cheese burger and treat yourself to the same great red chile that’s served on the chile dogs.
-Even the most stubborn of green chile cheeseburger aficionados will have to admit red chile does have a place on hamburgers–at least at the Dog House.
+A double meat, chili and cheese burger with onions is red chili’s best retort to New Mexico’s sacrosanct green chile cheeseburger.
+It’s got the same great red chili that’s served on the chili dogs and it’s even messier, if possible.
+You can also get a green chile cheeseburger at the Dog House, but few diners do.

 As for “American style” hot dogs (mustard, relish, onions), the Dog House doesn’t disappoint.
-The only Albuquerque hot dog in the same class (until it closed) was the incomparable “Ripper” at Howley’s.
+The only Albuquerque hot dog in the same class (until it closed) for hot dogs that aren’t classified as “gourmet” was the incomparable “Ripper” at Howley’s.
 The Dog House is also an absolute rarity in that it serves decent French fries.
 These fries aren’t flaccid and oily like at many other restaurants.
-They have a crispy texture and are excellent for dipping into the red chile.
+They have a crispy texture and are excellent for dipping into the red chili.

 Okay, you’ve read my take on the Dog House Drive In.
 Now let’s get the perspective of Bob of the Village of Los Ranchos (BOTVOLR) with whom I’ve shared Jack Handy level deep thoughts for a few years about the Albuquerque dining scene.
-Over the past forty years or so Bob has consumed about 400 feet of chili dogs with onions from the Dog House, so you can trust his observations.
+Over the past forty years or so Bob has consumed about 586.75 foot-long chile cheese dogs with onions, so you can trust his observations.
 Bob observes that:

 - The dogs are split to be cooked on the flat plate grille which I’m guessing is the original.
 Going that extra mile of splitting obviously brings out the true essence of hot dog flavor which is obviously also enhanced by the grille being seasoned after so many years.